Touch of Evil

 - Film Noir: Considered one of the last great ones from that era.

 - Framing the Guilty Party: "How many did you frame?"
 "Nobody that wasn't guilty!"
+And in fact it turns out that the bombing suspect actually was guilty.

 - Subverted with Quinlan's effort to get the Mexican drug gang to kidnap an innocent Susie Vargas, then kill the gang leader and frame the drugged Susie for that murder.